sjondavey/MonteCarlo/README.md

-Non-trivial starter project to use CMake to create a cross platform C++ library which is tested, exposed via a command line application and as a python module.
+Non-trivial starter project making use of 'modern' CMake to create a cross platform C++ library which is tested, exposed via a command line application and as a python module.

+The CMake layout is modelled after the excellent talk 'Oh No!
+More Modern CMake' by Deniz Bahadir at 'Meeting C++ 2019' which is found here: https://www.youtube.com/watch?v=y9kSr5enrSk.
+It's a 'modern' CMake project i.e. makes use of targets.
+I am using some features in CMake dor boost that requires Boost 1.73.0.

-The project structure is
+My project structure is:
 .
 ├── bin/                                # Folder for built application binary │   ├── monte_carlo_derivatives_demo    # Built application executable
-    └── monte_carlo_derivatives_tests   # Built testing executable
+│   └── monte_carlo_derivatives_tests   # Built testing executable
 ├── cmake/                              # CMake build folder
 │   ├── shared/                         # CMake artifacts
 │   └── test/                           # Compiled test folder